Taiwan to pay for Guatemalan lobbying in U.S., Guatemala says

 "Guatemala thanks Taiwan for the support that will allow us to enhance the country's position in the United States," the Guatemalan government said in a statement.

-Taiwan's embassy in Guatemala did not immediately reply to a request for comment on the contract, which Guatemala said aims to bolster investment, tourism and promote small businesses.
+Taiwan's embassy in Guatemala said the bilateral effort took into account "the good relations and friendship between both countries" and would contribute to Guatemala's development.

-The lobbying contract is with Ballard Partners, a firm headed by Brian Ballard, who the company's website said was a backer of former U.S. President Donald Trump.
+The lobbying contract is with Ballard Partners, a firm headed by Brian Ballard, whom the company's website says was a backer of former U.S. President Donald Trump.

+Guatemala says the contract aims to bolster investment, tourism and promote small businesses.

 According to recent public filings in the United States, the contract is worth $900,000 and should provide consulting and advocacy "related to the United States government, including interactions with United States government officials."